AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/installation.md

     ![Uninstall finished *border](https://cdn.adguardvpn.com/content/kb/vpn/windows/standard_uninstall_2.png)

-    > Follow the next steps only if performing first two steps wasn’t enough for some reason.
-We strongly recommend contacting our support team before using steps 3–4 of advanced uninstall instruction.
+    > Follow the next steps only if performing the first two steps wasn’t enough for some reason.
+We strongly recommend contacting our support team before using steps 3–4 of the advanced uninstall instructions.

 - Choose *Advanced uninstall*, ***Delete AdGuard VPN*** and click *Uninstall*.